Shameed4/Stack-Overflow-Clone/README.md

 Add design docs in *images/*

 ## Instructions to setup and run project
-To create an admin account, do
+To create an admin account, run node init.js "email password", including the quotation marks, and replace the email and password with the email/password of your choice.

 ## Notes
+Instead of deleting on user/admin page, just delete on the Answers page directly

 ## Ritesh's Contribution
 - Sign up/login/register, cookies, hashing